-A typical pressure profile is shown in figure 10.
-This is the profile at the stage where the first nickel film is subjected to strong tension.
+A typical pressure profile is displayed in figure 10.
+This is the profile at the stage where the first Ni film is subjected to strong tension.
 Stretching is associated with the summation of rarefaction waves coming from the boundary with air and from the boundary with aluminum.
 In these rarefaction waves, the first nickel layer is unloaded towards acoustically weaker media.
-Unloading at acoustic times is caused by a rise in pressure in the first nickel layer due to rapid laser heating.